seancmonahan/dactyl-chimera-keyboard/docs/index.md

 ### Tips for making an efficient layout:

 - Use a spreadsheet or Inkscape drawing to brainstorm.
-Spreadsheets are easy to edit, but Inkscape lets you represent combos and tap dance sequences without sticking to a grid.
+Spreadsheets are easy to edit, but Inkscape lets you represent combos and tap dance sequences by drawing lines and arrows.
 - A spreadsheet showcasing good layouts is included in the releases page.
 - Keep a list of every possible keyboard symbol and cross off the ones you've found a spot for.
 - Beware of Enter and Escape!
 Depending on the app you use, pressing these keys can clear text boxes or instantly send a message.
 Tab and Alt are also mildly powerful.